Meghhaah/Weather-Analysis/README.md

 ---

-### Note : Both dataset has been cleaned , organaised and sorted for relevance , the code for which can be found in  "Data Preprocessing.ipynb" file
+### Note : Both dataset has been cleaned , organaised and sorted for relevance , the code for which can be found in  "Data Preprocessing.ipynb" file inside Data Preprocessing folder.

 ---